Ankara: Economy and infrastructure

 Ankara has long been a productive agricultural region in Anatolia.
 In the Ottoman period, Ankara was well known for producing grain, cotton, and fruits.

 The city has exported mohair (from the Angora goat) and Angora wool (from the Angora rabbit) internationally for centuries.
 In the 19th century, the city also exported substantial amounts of goat and cat skins, gum, wax, honey, berries, and madder root.
 It was connected to Istanbul by railway before the First World War, continuing to export mohair, wool, berries, and grain.

 The Central Anatolia Region is one of the primary locations of grape and wine production in Turkey, and Ankara is particularly famous for its Kalecik Karası and Muscat grapes; and its Kavaklıdere wine, which is produced in the Kavaklıdere neighborhood within the Çankaya district of the city.
 Ankara is also famous for its pears.
-Another renowned natural product of Ankara is its indigenous type of honey (Ankara Balı) which is known for its light color and is mostly produced by the Atatürk Forest Farm and Zoo in the Gazi district, and by other facilities in the Elmadağ, Çubuk and Beypazarı districts. Çubuk-1 and Çubuk-2 dams on the Çubuk Brook in Ankara were among the first dams constructed in the Turkish Republic.
+Another natural product of Ankara is its indigenous type of honey (Ankara Balı) which is known for its light color and is mostly produced by the Atatürk Forest Farm and Zoo in the Gazi district, and by other facilities in the Elmadağ, Çubuk and Beypazarı districts. Çubuk-1 and Çubuk-2 dams on the Çubuk Brook in Ankara were among the first dams constructed in the Turkish Republic.

 Ankara is the center of the state-owned and private Turkish defence and aerospace companies, where the industrial plants and headquarters of the Turkish Aerospace Industries, MKE, ASELSAN, HAVELSAN, ROKETSAN, FNSS, Nurol Makina, and numerous other firms are located.
 Exports to foreign countries from these defense and aerospace firms have steadily increased in the past decades.
 The IDEF in Ankara is one of the largest international expositions of the global arms industry.
 A number of the global automotive companies also have production facilities in Ankara, such as the German bus and truck manufacturer MAN SE.
 Ankara hosts the OSTIM Industrial Zone, Turkey's largest industrial park.

 A large percentage of the complicated employment in Ankara is provided by the state institutions; such as the ministries, subministries, and other administrative bodies of the Turkish government.
 There are also many foreign citizens working as diplomats or clerks in the embassies of their respective countries.